-Recently, I've been getting a lot of questions about my smoothie recipe—what I put in my smoothies, what's the best blender to use etc. If you have not seen the recipe that I use to make my smoothies, see My Smoothie Recipe post at Supplement-Geek.com But, more than any other question I get, the most popular question has to do with the type of protein power I use when I make my smoothies.
+Recently, I've been getting a lot of questions about my smoothie recipe—what I put in my smoothies, what's the best blender to use etc. If you have not seen the recipe that I use to make my smoothies, see My Smoothie Recipe.
+But, more than any other question I get, the most popular question has to do with the type of protein powder I use when I make my smoothies.
 So, I wanted to a moment to review it for you and hopefully save you some time and effort if you decide to start making smoothies at your house.

 What Protein Powder Do I Use?